Search result for "North America"

 country: United States, North America

 Discovery Cove is less of a water park and more of an interactive aquatic zoo experience.
-Stingrays are there to touch, exotic birds to feed, dolphins to ride.
-The latter is the highlight of the park, the so called 'Dolphin Swim Experience', and is a real joy.
-It feels quite intimate being in groups of around ten in the water with these amazing animals as they wave, splash and shake their fins at you before taking each participant on a quick, invigorating ride through the...
+Stingrays are there to touch, exotic birds to feed, dolphins to cuddle.
+The 'Dolphin Swim Experience' is the highlight of the park: it feels refreshingly intimate being in groups of around ten in the water with these amazing animals as they wave, splash and shake their fins at you before taking each participant on a quick, invigorating ride through the water.
+Anheuser-Busch, the owners...

 country: United States, North America